Tips for improving customer satisfaction (CSAT)

 Real-time call monitoring enables supervisors to track all calls across all agents and immediately alerts them to call events that may require some form of intervention.
 With real-time monitoring systems in place, customer service, performance, and compliance issues are no longer able to slip through the cracks.

-To help you boost the productivity of your call center, we have put together a list of real-time monitoring best practices.
+To help you boost call center productivity, we have put together a list of real-time monitoring best practices.